JousiaPiha/Lighteval-on-LUMI/README.md

 ## Evaluating examples

-Now the installation can be tested:
+Now the installation can be tested.
+The batch size must be manually adjusted.
+The model size, task, and GPU resources will affect how large a batch can be run.

 ```bash
 mkdir evals